 Instructors are not required to create notes or provide access to personal teaching notes/outlines not disseminated to the class.

 Audio Recording Lectures

-Students may be asked to sign a recording agreement per the instructor request before utilizing this accommodation.
+Students may be asked to sign a recording agreement per the instructors request before utilizing this accommodation.
 Students are responsible for bringing an audio recording device to each class/meeting.
 ODR has audio recording devices available, if needed.
 Personal cell phones, computers, or other electronic devices may be used.